Solarization (photography): Coagulation theory

-H. Arens published in 1925 a paper about reversal effects in which he concluded that solarization is based upon the finding that under increasing exposure the latent image successively coagulates and thus increases the size of each particular silverspeck.
-This again causes the silverspeck to lose its catalytic effect for the development.
+H. Arens published in 1925 a paper about reversal effects in which he concluded that solarization is based upon the finding that under increasing exposure the latent image successively coagulates and thus increases the size of each particular silver speck.
+This again causes the silver speck to lose its catalytic effect for the development.

 Bromide migration theory

-H. Kieser published in 1929 a paper in which he speculated about the possibility of bromide migration by defect electrons (more: Photosensitivity).
+H. Kieser published in 1929 a paper in which he speculated about the possibility of bromide migration by defect electrons (see: Photosensitivity).

-In recent years an understanding has been agreed upon in which this bromide migration to the surface by overexposure forms a bromine condensation, resulting in bromine molecules or bromine atoms diffusing to the silverspecks of the latent image.
+In recent years an understanding has been agreed upon in which this bromide migration to the surface by overexposure forms a bromine condensation, resulting in bromine molecules or bromine atoms diffusing to the silver specks of the latent image.
 Thus the latent image at the crystal surface can be re-halogenated by chemical reaction, notwithstanding an increase of the amount of latent image in the interior of the crystal.
 Still, the regression and coagulation theories are believed to contribute up to a certain level to the solarization effect.

 Pseudo-solarization

 Pseudo-solarisation (or pseudo-solarization) is a phenomenon in photography in which the image recorded on a negative or on a photographic print is wholly or partially reversed in tone.
 Dark areas appear light or light areas appear dark.
-The term is synonymous with the Sabattier-effect when referring to negatives.
+The term is synonymous with the Sabattier effect when referring to negatives.
 Solarisation and pseudo-solarisation are quite distinct effects.

 In short, the mechanism is due to halogen ions released within the halide grain by exposure diffusing to the grain surface in amounts sufficient to destroy the latent image.